 (1) Applicants for certification as veterinary technicians shall pass the Veterinary Technician National Examination (VTNE) with a criterion score of 425 or greater.
 The Board shall offer the VTNE at least once every year at a place and time designated by the Board.
-The Board will accept VTNE scores transferred to Oregon through the Interstate Reporting Service when the examination was taken in another state.
+The Board will accept VTNE scores transferred to Oregon through the Interstate Reporting Service if the examination was taken in another state.

 (2) In addition to the VTNE, applicants must successfully complete an open book examination on the Oregon Veterinary Practice Act and Administrative Rules relating to veterinary medicine and veterinary technology, with a passing score of at least 95 percent.
-Stat.
-Auth.: ORS 686.210